 Public: Public clouds are the most common type of cloud computing deployment.
 These servers are owned and operated by a third-party and delivered over the Internet.
-The top public cloud providers are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
+The top public providers are Amazon Web Services (AWS), Microsoft Azure, and Google.
 With each of these providers, all hardware and infrastructure are owned and managed by the provider.

 Advantages of the public cloud model include lower costs because there is no need for your organization to purchase equipment, and public service providers offer low-cost subscription-based pricing.
 Additionally, you are not responsible for maintenance, and there is high reliability and unlimited scalability.

-Hybrid: A hybrid cloud is a type of cloud computing that combines on-premise infrastructure (private cloud) with a public cloud offering.
+Hybrid: A hybrid cloud combines on-premise infrastructure (private with public) offering.
 Hybrid cloud computing allows data and applications to move between to two environments based on what best fits the organization’s needs.
-Companies choose hybrid cloud to receive the best of both private and public operating models.
-They get to take advantage of their on-premise technology investment while harnessing the computing power of the public cloud.
+Organizations choose hybrid solutions to receive the best of both worlds.
+They get to take advantage of their on-premise technology investment while harnessing the power of the public platform.

 A hybrid model allows organizations greater flexibility, more deployment options, and the ability to scale up and down based on needs.
 Also, hybrid is highly reliable and cost controlled.

 Finding the right cloud solution and picking the right provider is a difficult decision; however, our experts are here to help.
-Contact us today for a cloud computing consultation.
+Contact us today for a free digital consultation.